 A 1926 balcony view from "American Theatres of Today."
 A version of the photo is also in the Los Angeles Public Library collection.
 The photo also appeared in the October 1, 1927 issue of Exhibitors Herald with the article "Fabrics Used For Decorative Effects."
 Thanks to Mike Hume for finding the article on Internet Archive.

 Thanks to Mason P. Martinez for this early view of the house right organ grille area.
-It was a post on the Facebook page Historical Pictures of Los Angeles
+It was a post on the Facebook group Historical Pictures of Los Angeles

 A perhaps early 50s look at the proscenium from the Los Angeles Public Library collection.